arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterGenericParams(ctx *GenericParamsContext)
     EnterGenericParams is called when production genericParams is entered.

+func (s *BaseArcParserListener) EnterGtClose(ctx *GtCloseContext)
+    EnterGtClose is called when production gtClose is entered.

 func (s *BaseArcParserListener) EnterIfStmt(ctx *IfStmtContext)
     EnterIfStmt is called when production ifStmt is entered.